What are evograms?

 The phylogeny on the evogram helps us test hypotheses about the order in which the traits evolved.
 For each animal, we can code whether they have a movable first vertebra, a movable second vertebra, both, or neither.
 Then we map these features on the phylogeny and figure out which evolved first.
 As it turns out, first the first vertebra acquired its function, and then the second.
 Of course, this doesn't tell us what functions these traits served when they first evolved, but sometimes phylogenetic analysis can help us narrow the possibilities.

 As we will see, this approach can help us understand how feathers evolved, how mammals got their unique ear, how whales moved back into the ocean and evolved their amazing adaptations, and many other transitions.
 Using this approach, we can test hypotheses about evolution as we did for the question of the neck vertebrae.
 One of the most important lessons we've learned from testing hypotheses this way is that structures can evolve new functions over time.
-For example, the fin-like limbs of animals such as Eusthenopteron and Panderichthys did not provide support on land; these were aquatic animals, and their fleshy limbs probably helped them clamber among the rocks and plants of the shallow waters where they lived.
+For example, the fin-like limbs of animals such as Eusthenopteron and Panderichthys did not provide support on land; these were aquatic animals, and in addition to helping them swim, their fleshy limbs perhaps helped them clamber among the rocks and plants of the shallow waters where they lived.
 By the time we get to Tulerpeton and Greererpeton, we find limbs in which the individual bones are fewer, stouter, and stronger, and they articulate with each other in a way that can propel the animal on land.
-So the tetrapod limb evolved in the context of aiding locomotion in aquatic animals and only later evolved to serve the function of locomotion on land.
+So tetrapod limbs evolved in the context of aiding locomotion in aquatic animals and only later evolved to serve the function of locomotion on land.
 In evolutionary biology, we use the word exaptation to describe a structure that has evolved a new function.
 Exaptations are common and seem to have been the major way that new functions have evolved.

 Critics of evolution sometimes charge that scientists don't have fossils that show the transitions between major evolutionary features and the origins of new adaptations, but that is a misrepresentation.
 We don't have fossils of every extinct organism, but we do have fossils from many, many extinct organisms enough to piece together the stories of some very important evolutionary transitions.
 And we are learning more every day.
 All of the examples that we'll show you here could not have been explained in this detail twenty years ago.
 The fossils that we've discovered in just the last few decades have thrown new light onto these transitions.
 The longer we search for fossils and study them, the more detailed our knowledge of past life becomes and the more confident we can be in that knowledge.